AdmiralenOla/Scoary/README.md

 You can see an example of how the input files could look in the exampledata folder.

 ## Output
 Scory outputs a single csv file per trait in the traits file.
-It uses semicolon ";" as a delimiter to avoid conflict with gene annotations that include commas.
+It uses comma "," as a delimiter.
 The results consists of genes that were found to be associated with the trait, sorted according to significance.
-(By default, Scoary reports all genes with a p-value < 0.05, but the user can change the cut-off value and use adjusted p-values instead)
+(By default, Scoary reports all genes with a naive p-value < 0.05, but the user can change the cut-off value and use adjusted p-values instead)

 The results file contains the following columns: